timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2024-10-12
+# Objectives for Today 2024-10-14

+- Update the KPIs
+- Update the weekly topic
+- Update the weekly plans
-- Continue Triangle of Hell adding Components & Creators to Engine & using from TrackBuilder.
+- Continue working on Triangle of Hell (loading track bundles in game/engine)
-- Remove the old creation of visuals & such.
+- Trying to add Physics bodies, colliders, triggers

 ## Events / Notices / Coming Soon